Bengitit/Operating-Systems-project-3/Project part 2/README.md

-# Code Logic and Changes
+# Code Logic and Changes Report

 After observing the original code, I needed to make some changes to code to be able to perform the required functions as intended.
 There where some structures that needed no change, while some aspects of it worked as intended.
 <p>